AnyaLang/SBB_ML/README.md

 - sport: 0.9793
 - voir: 0.9790

 **Conclusion**: The best accuracy we achieved was 44%, using a configuration that included 100-dimensional vectors, an 8-word window, a minimum count of 1, 100 epochs, and logistic regression with a regularization strength of C=10 and an L1 penalty.
 This configuration highlighted the potential of using higher-dimensional vectors and extensive training alongside strong regularization to effectively capture complex patterns in data.
-Given the computational constraints encountered during our experimentation, we recognize that there is potential to achieve even higher accuracy, especially in the combination of the TF-IDF matrix.
+Given the computational constraints encountered during our experimentation, we recognize that there is potential to achieve even higher accuracy, especially in the combination of the TF-IDF matrix, because with the default logistic regression and the same configuration for the Doc2Vec, we were able to achieve the 45% of the accuracy of the model.

 **BERT**